How do Emergency Brakes work?

 3- Pedal, which is found to the left of the floor pedals

-4- Electric or push button, which are found amongst the other console controls
+4- Electric or push button, which is found amongst the other console controls

 Read on to discover how emergency brakes keep you from rolling down that hill.